Skip to main content

 NBCOT Certification Exam Pass Rates

-Note: Data provided by the National Board for Certification in Occupational Therapy (NBCOT).
+Note: The National Board for Certification in Occupational Therapy (NBCOT) provides data for program exam pass rates.
+National Board for Certification in Occupational Therapy (NBCOT).
 The program's passing percent data is calculated on the number of new graduates who passed the NBCOT exam regardless of the number of attempts during the testing year to meet ACOTE's reporting standard.
 For questions about the reporting standard, please contact ACOTE.

 Program Path Recommended Sequence of Courses